 “Our partnership with DriveBC is invaluable,” says Brenda DeMone, director of highway operations for the mountain national parks, for Parks Canada.
 “DriveBC provides travellers with current information on road conditions, as well as incidents, temporary delays for avalanche control and wildlife on roads, to help make everyone’s journey through our national parks safe and enjoyable.”

 Should you encounter road conditions of concern while travelling through these federal areas, Parks Canada is ready to respond.
-For Revelstoke and Glacier National Parks, contact Parks Canada toll-free at 1-877-852-3100 and let them know where you saw the problem.
+For Revelstoke and Glacier National Parks, contact Parks Canada at 1-250-837-7500 and let them know where you saw the problem.
 For Yoho and Kootenay National Parks, call Park Canada’s Banff dispatch at 1-888-927-3367.
 If you’re not sure which national park you’re in, or if you’re even in one of the parks, call our contactor Emcon Services at 1-866-353-3136, to tell them of the location.

 When heading for Tofino on Highway 4, through Pacific Rim National Park Reserve, you’ll again be on federal land.
 Two message signs, between Port Alberni and the junction by the park, alert drivers to conditions on the stretch.
 Should you have any concerns with highway conditions within the park reserve, call Parks Canada’s 24-hour phone line at 1-877-852-3100.
 If you’re not sure whether you’re in the park, make note of your location and check in with our contractor, Mainroad Mid-Island at 1-877-215-6006.